brightzheng100/vi-people-counting-example/README.md

 ### Clean Up

-Press CTL + C to stop the Docker Compose if it's still running, and then:
+Press `CTL + c` to stop the Docker Compose if it's still running, and then:

 ```sh
 # Delete the running containers and remove the local images